 Apprenticeships & Internships

-This is an especially exciting year for SSC as we will begin our partnership with Skidmore College through which we are able to offer college credit and housing options for those who are interested.
-There are four ways to be a part of SSC this summer.
+This is an especially exciting year for SSC as we will continue our partnership with Skidmore College through which we are able to offer college credit and housing options for those who are interested.
+Also, we will be adding an Apprentice production of an abridged Shakespearean Comedy!
+There are three ways to be a part of SSC this summer.
 You can be a(n):

-- Apprentice: primarily focused on acting and rehearsing full-time with the professional company.
+- Acting Apprentice: primarily focused on acting with some technical responsibilities.
+Apprentices rehearse with the professional company and/or on the Apprentice show.
 You must audition for the show to be considered for this.

 - Technical Intern: working on set, props, sound, costumes, stage management, and/or running crew.

 - Administrative Intern: assisting the day-to-day operations, marketing, social media and house managing.

 - 2 weeks build & rehearsal period, followed by 12 performances on our permanent stage in Congress Park and then a couple of days of strike